-Everything We Know About Miranda Lambert’s New Album
+Everything We Know About Miranda Lambert’s New Album, ‘Wildcard’

-"Ran Fans" rejoice: Miranda Lambert has finished a new album, and all signs point to it arriving by the end of 2019.
+"Ran Fans" rejoice: Miranda Lambert has finished a new album, and it will arrive before the end of 2019!

 Lambert confirmed the coming arrival of her first solo album since 2016's The Weight of These Wings -- her seventh major-label record -- during an interview published by the Chicago Sun-Times on June 19.
 A Rolling Stone Country interview conducted on June 21 at the 2019 Country LakeShake Festival in Chicago followed up Lambert's confirmation of new music with a more in-depth chat about the upcoming project.

-From those two interviews and other recent professional developments and hints that Lambert's dropped, we've been able to glean a bit of information about her next album.
+From those two interviews, other recent professional developments and hints and new music that Lambert's dropped, we've been able to glean quite a bit of information about her next album.
 Read on for all the details.

 The Album Title